kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/index.rst

 ----------

 - Understanding the background of magnetic susceptibility contrast
-- Gaining experience on basic QSM processing
+- Gaining experience in basic QSM processing

 Target Audience
 ^^^^^^^^^^^^^^^